How Long After Juvederm Can I Have Dental Work?

-The short answer to how long you can go to the dentist after fillers are usually between 24 and 48 hours.
+The short answer to how long you can go to the dentist after fillers is usually between 24 and 48 hours.

 However, it’s important to note that this time frame may vary depending on which filler was used and where in your mouth it was injected.

 Suppose a more permanent or longer-lasting filler such as Juvederm Voluma or Radiesse was used.
-In that case, a longer wait period of up to 72 hours might be necessary before visiting the dentist.
+In that case, a more extended wait period of up to 72 hours might be necessary before visiting the dentist.